St. Joseph Catholic Church (Wilmette, Illinois)

-St. Joseph Catholic Church is a parish of the Roman Catholic Diocese of Chicago.
+St. Joseph Catholic Church is a parish of the Archdiocese of Chicago.
 The church is located in Wilmette, Illinois, United States, at the corner of Lake Ave and Ridge Road.
 It is listed on the Wilmette Register of Historic Properties and on the National Register of Historic Places..
 Although St. Joseph's Mission (the "Log Cabin Mission") was founded in 1842, it wasn't recognized as a parish until 1845 by Chicago's first Catholic bishop, William Quarter to serve German Catholic immigrants from Trier, Germany.
 The first assigned priest and pastor was Father G.H.
 Plathe in 1845, who was followed by Fr.
 Johann Fortmann in 1847.
 In May of 1852, Fr.
 Fortmann was appointed to begin St. Henry's Catholic Church, which was placed at the halfway point between St. Joseph's Wilmette, and downtown Chicago where the diocese was based.
 The removal of the beloved Fr.
 Fortmann caused a lot of turmoil in the isolated parish.
 Before the end of 1852, the diocese reverted St. Joseph's "Parish" back to a "Mission" for several months, due to the inability of getting a priest to go there.

 After running through a series of short-term pastors, Father William Netstraeter, would serve the parish for five decades beginning in 1872, as well as become a Wilmette trustee and help found New Trier High School.
 In 1873, the church opened a school, taught by nuns from Milwaukee's School Sisters of St. Francis from 1877 until 1981; the Archdiocese of Chicago closed the school in 1986, but parish families reopened it a decade later.